giantswarm/rfc/crossplane-capi-import/README.md

 the cluster.

-For the existing PoC, this is blocked via cloud IAM and can be additionally mitigated using `spec.paused: true` but not without certain risk.
+For the existing PoC, this is blocked via cloud IAM and can be additionally mitigated using `spec.paused: true` but not without certain risk and the preference would be for this to be implemented upstream.

 ### Why not just use `spec.paused` or annotation `cluster.x-k8s.io/paused`